Acupuncture Born in Asia, Tested in Europe and Now resides in the USA

 How does Acupuncture feel?

 Before first treatment, many people are skeptical of the statement that any hypnotherapy can be painless.
 Different sensations such as soreness, numbness, distending, warmth and pressure may be felt, but the energetic sensation differs from pain.
 People often comment that the feeling is unfamiliar but pleasant and relaxing.
-Acupuncture needles are very thin, about the size of thick hair.
+Acupuncture needles are very thin, about the size of a thick hair.
 They are solid, and nothing injected through them.
 Over the centuries, clean needle insertion techniques have been developed which enable the skilled alternative medicine practitioner to insert a needle with little or no sensation.
 If you are afraid of needles, discuss the phobia with your acupuncturist.
 An appropriate acupuncture treatment strategy can always be agreed upon.

 Is acupuncture needle safe?

 Yes, acupuncture needles are safe and completely hygienic.
 Today these needle treatments are carried out with sterile and disposable needles approved by the FDA.

 How many treatment sessions do I need?

 Since each person is unique, the number of treatment sessions that the patient requires will vary.
 The determining factors include the type of condition, whether the condition is chronic or acute, and the vitality of the individual.
 Again, you should discuss your treatment program with your acupuncturist.

 How many needles should typically be used in each acupuncture procedure?